 - Hozomeen Lake in Whatcom County

-In addition, the commission banned the use of flies containing lead at Long Lake in Ferry County.
+In addition, the use of artificial flies containing lead at Long Lake (fly gear only) in Ferry County is prohibited.

 Information on lead-free alternatives, including manufacturers and retailers, is provided by LoonWatch.